bairdlangenbrunner/bairdlangenbrunner/README.md

 ### Hi there 👋
 -->

-Hi there,

-Looks like you've stumbled across the GitHub repository for my personal website.
+This is the GitHub repository for my personal website.
 You can visit that [here](https://bairdlangenbrunner.com/).

-Sincerely,
-Baird

 <!--
 **bairdlangenbrunner/bairdlangenbrunner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.